 We’re getting into expedition planning season, and one of the critical elements of a great camping trip is good food.

-If you’re looking to add a little creativity to your diet or save money, however, you can plan your own menu based on foods you can find in your pantry or at the grocery store.
+If you’re looking to add a little creativity to your diet or save money, try planning your own menu based on foods you can find in your pantry or at the grocery store.
 This is the way we plan food for most NOLS courses (tips from NOLS Backcountry Cooking).

 Follow these 5 steps to plan the menu for your next camping trip!